KTQD/C-Chap5-Ex1/README.md

 ## Factorial Calculation with a Loop:
-Write a C program to:
-- Calculate the factorial of a given number using a loop.
+Write a C program to calculate the factorial of a given number using a loop.
 - Prompt the user to enter a positive integer and then compute its factorial using a loop.
 - Display the factorial as the output.
 ## Run and Test